 Swarming in bees tend to occur either because the hive has become overcrowded, in which case a colony tends to split into two, or because the conditions in the hive have become unbearable for whatever reason so the entire colony leaves to find a new home.

-If it is deemed safe to attempt a capture, you will need a suitable container for the bees.
+If it is deemed safe enough to attempt a capture, you will need a suitable container for the bees.
 This could be a hive, a large bucket, or even a box.
 If you are lucky enough to have found a swarm on a low, rather thin tree branch, you could cut the branch from the tree and place it into your container (make sure you are wearing your suit when trying to catch a swarm!).

-If the branch of the tree is either too thick to cut or too big to fit into your container, you could try to “scoop” the bees from the branch and place them into the container, or you could even try shaking the branch over your container.
+If the branch of the tree is either too thick to cut or too big to fit into your container, you could try to “scoop” the bees from the branch and place them into the container.
+Or you could even try shaking the branch over your container.

-The queen is highly likely to be in the middle of the swarm so you will need to try your best to ensure she is placed into the container sooner rather than later.
-The reason is that once she is in, the other bees will likely follow.
+The queen is highly likely to be in the middle of the swarm, so you will need to try your best to ensure she is placed into the container sooner rather than later.
+The reason is that once she is in the other bees will likely follow.
 You will know she is in the container once the bees stop returning to the branch.

 After Catching the Swarm

 Once the swarm has been placed into the container, you will need to move it to its new, permanent home.
 Before you do this though you will need to wait until the scouts have returned.
 As mentioned above, swarms will have sent out scout bees to search for a new home.
 They are unlikely to return until around dusk.

 The move to their new home should take place once the sun has set as this is when the bees are far less likely to leave the hive.
 If you have used a box or bucket to catch the swarm, you will need to move it to a hive or a nucleus (a small hive that can hold around five frames).
 It is best to move them to their permanent hive as soon as possible.